Sperm donor with cancer-causing gene fathered almost 200 children

 The BBC reported that the man was paid to donate sperm as a student and that his sperm was used for around 17 years.

-Although he was healthy and passed all the screening checks he had changes in his DNA which meant the TP53 gene – which has the crucial role of preventing the body's cells turning cancerous - was damaged.
+Although he was healthy and passed all the screening checks he had changes in his DNA, meaning the TP53 gene – which has the crucial role of preventing the body’s cells from turning cancerous – was damaged.

 The affected gene is not in every part of the donor’s body, but it is in 20 per cent of his sperm.